bckim9489/agent_practice/README.md

   <a href="./README.ko.md">🇰🇷 Korean</a> | 🇺🇸 English
 </p>

-# Agent Pattern Practice Lab
+# Agent Architecture Practice Lab

 This repository explores the evolution of LLM-based Agent Architectures through hands-on experiments \